Explore the best places

 6430-203, Mêda

-Clock tower built in the 19th century on the site of an ancient medieval tower existed that would serve as a lookout or Watchtower belonging to a military stronghold.
-Situated on top of a granite outcrop, offers beautiful views of the locale and surroundings.
+Clock tower built in the 19th century on the site of an old medieval tower that served as a lookout or military stronghold.
+Located atop a granite outcrop, it offers beautiful views of the town and surrounding area.

 Pelourinho de Ranhados